dmah42/mrdo/README.md

 * read
 * write

-both of which take a name.
+both of which take a filename.